kimci86/bkcrack/example/tutorial.md

 It can be practical if the original file can easily be found online, like a .dll file for example.
 Then, one would compress it using various compression software and compression levels to try and generate the correct plaintext.

-## Free additional byte from CRC
+## Free additional check byte

-In this example, we guessed the first 20 bytes of `spiral.svg`.
+As explained in the ZIP file format specification, each entry's data is prepended by a 12-byte header before encryption.

-In addition, as explained in the ZIP file format specification, a 12-byte encryption header in prepended to the data in the archive.
+This encryption header starts with random bytes, but the last byte can be inferred from the entry's metadata.
-The last byte of the encryption header is the most significant byte of the file's CRC.
+The purpose of this check byte is to test if the password supplied appears to be correct or not when trying to extract an encrypted entry without having to process the encrypted and potentially compressed data further.

-We already know from the first command we ran that the CRC is A99F1D0D (hexadecimal) for this file.
-The most significant byte is A9.
+This check byte is automatically added to the known plaintext when bkcrack loads ciphertext from an archive.
-So we know the byte just before the plaintext (i.e. at offset -1) is A9.
+So overall, we know 21 bytes of plaintext in this example: we guessed 20 bytes and the check byte is added automatically.

 # Running the attack